Hard Knox Mutual Aid

 often in small ways that build into something larger.

-Yes, some of what we do looks like direct giving.
-But the difference is in the approach.
-Instead of handing out what we think people need, mutual aid says, “Beggars should be choosers.”
-We listen first, respect people’s choices, and trust that they know how to triage their own lives.
-This not only addresses urgent needs, it empowers people to sustain themselves going forward.
+Yes, some of what we do resembles direct giving.
+However, the difference lies in our approach.
+Rather than simply distributing what we believe people need, mutual aid emphasizes that 'beggars should be choosers.'
+We prioritize listening to the community, respecting people's choices, and trusting that they know how to triage their own lives.
+This approach not only addresses urgent needs by connecting individuals with essential community resources, but it also empowers people to sustain themselves moving forward in solidarity.

 One of my favorite ways to help is simply offering things I no longer need.

-It’s like when your mom hands down her old sofa-except this time it’s Susan from three blocks away, and in the process you discover you’re both competitive yodelers.
-Suddenly you don’t just have a new couch-you have a new friend.
-That’s the magic: you don’t need to be perfect or have a lot to offer.
-Everyone has something.
-Everyone belongs.
+It’s like when your mom hands down her old sofa—except this time it’s Susan from three blocks away, and in the process, you discover you’re both competitive yodelers.
+Suddenly, you don’t just have a new couch—you have a new friend.
+That’s the magic of community resources: you don’t need to be perfect or have a lot to offer.
+Everyone has something to contribute to mutual aid, and everyone belongs in this spirit of solidarity.

 Mutual aid is alive, flexible, and always evolving.

-Mutual aid thrives on creativity and out-of-the-box thinking.
-Every community has its own unique needs, and no two networks will look the same.
-Some organize childcare or task-sharing banks.
-Others build ride networks so a neighbor can make it to their appointments.
-We’ve seen someone offer weekly rides to a community member who couldn’t drive due to medication- what started as a practical solution grew into a beautiful friendship.
+Mutual aid thrives on creativity and out-of-the-box thinking, drawing on community resources to meet unique needs.
+Every community has its own distinct requirements, and no two networks will look the same.
+Some groups organize childcare or task-sharing banks, while others establish ride networks to help neighbors get to their appointments.
+For example, we’ve seen someone offer weekly rides to a community member who couldn’t drive due to medication—what started as a practical solution grew into a beautiful friendship rooted in solidarity.
 Mutual aid is alive, flexible, and always evolving.

 Get Involved